kianwei96/ExperimentPlatform/README.md

 Please refer to [Developer's Guide](../../wiki/Developer's-Guide) for breakdown of how the python scripts interact.
 Possible features and suggestions will also be listed there.

+### For Localisation Testing

+Please refer to `Localisation_README.md` for more information and guide